 b) Look for the card with the highest acceptance chance

 The best bet is to generally go for the one with the highest acceptance score, as this has the lowest risk of a failed application.
 Look for these boxes next to the cards in your results...

 c) Eligible for more than one card?
 If you see a high acceptance chance for lots of cards, here's some extra things to look for:

 - If you've expensive debts elsewhere look for cards with a short 0% period as you can use this to save money on other costly debts.

 - Try other categories in the eligibility calculator as you may qualify for other cards, including some that give rewards or a longer 0% period.
 See Different types of credit cards explained for full help.

 d) If you identify a suitable card, hit 'apply' to be taken to the card provider's site to complete an application.
 The card provider may ask you to enter your details again, but this time it's part of its official application, so will appear on your credit report.
 Therefore always double check the information you've entered is correct, before submitting.

 You'll usually receive an automated decision within a few minutes, though some applications may need longer to be reviewed.
 If you're accepted you'll receive the card in the post, often in a few days.
 If you find you've been declined, we've full help in step 3.

-We've added our top-pick cards below, which includes cards that are – sadly – not in our eligibility calculator.
-So if you've been unable to find a card you're eligible for in our tool, or for wider choice, look out for cards with just an apply link.
-For these, we link to each card's own eligibility checker (as, like ours, these use a soft search which won't affect your creditworthiness).
+We've added our top-pick cards below, which includes cards that – sadly – are not in our eligibility calculator.
+So if you've been unable to find a card you're eligible for in our tool, or for wider choice, look out for the cards with just an apply link.
+For this, you can use each card's own eligibility checker when clicking through (as, like ours, these use a soft search which won't affect your creditworthiness).